arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 ## Overview ##

-In this demo...
-Integration with configuration management systems, in this case Puppet.
+In this demo we will show how **Microsoft Azure** integrates with configuration management systems, in this case Puppet.

 <a name="Goals" />
 ### Goals ###